 Beyond Meat suspends executive accused of biting another man's nose

-Beyond Meat on Tuesday said it has suspended chief operations officer Doug Ramsey, three days after the executive allegedly bit another man's nose outside a football game.
+Beyond Meat on Tuesday said it has suspended Chief Operating Officer Doug Ramsey three days after the executive allegedly bit another man's nose outside a football game.

 In a short statement, the El Segundo, California-based company said that Ramsey was "suspended effective immediately."
 It added that operations will be overseen on an interim basis by Jonathan Nelson, who is senior vice president of manufacturing operations.
 Beyond Meat is known for plant-based burgers and other products that mimic the taste of meat.